Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning

 \section{Approach of \alg}

-In this section, we introduce the \alg training framework, which consists of two key components. \textbf{(1) Plain Structured Reasoning Cold-Start (PSR-CS).} This module serves as a cold-start approach built upon supervised fine-tuning (SFT).
-Unlike conventional SFT datasets that contain only direct CoT and answers, we first construct a novel dataset that introduces a \textit{general analytical plan} before detailed reasoning.
-This additional analytical plan provides higher-level guidance, enabling the model to abstract complex problem-solving strategies into concise forms and offering explicit guidance for answer generation. \textbf{(2) Planning Structure-Guided Reinforcement Learning (PSG-RL).} In this stage, we propose a GRPO-based Structure-Guided reinforcement learning algorithm to further enhance the structural reasoning capability of the model.
-The model is guided to generate general analytical content, whose quality is evaluated and converted into a reward function to determine whether it facilitates more accurate answer generation.
-This reward signal is then integrated into the GRPO reinforcement learning loop as an explicit optimization objective, thereby forming a closed cycle that continuously improves the effectiveness of the model's reasoning.
+We introduce the \alg training framework, which consists of two key components. \textbf{(1) Planning Structured Reasoning Cold-Start (PSR-CS).} This module adopts an SFT-based cold-start strategy by explicitly introducing a general analytic plan before detailed reasoning, providing high-level guidance for subsequent reasoning and answer generation. \textbf{(2) Planning Structure-Guided Reinforcement Learning (PSG-RL).} We propose a GRPO-based structure-guided reinforcement learning framework that explicitly models the quality of analytic plan as a reward signal and incorporates it into the optimization objective, thereby improving the model’s structured reasoning capability and answer generation performance.